-Service name Description Technological enabler (i.e. spectrum, virtualized radio access, virtualized edge/core, software defined WAN, etc.).
-The API exposed will incorporate Intent-based technologies to enable Aldriven agents to discover the most suitable set of resources.
-Intent-based API Intelligent 3rd party resource Selection This service enables 5GZORRO stakeholders to determine the most suitable set of 3rd party resources to be used given a specific set of service requirements and SLAs.
+Service name Description Technological enabler (i.e. spectrum, virtualized radio access, virtualized Intent-based edge/core, software defined WAN, etc.).
+The API exposed API will incorporate Intent-based technologies to enable AI- driven agents to discover the most suitable set of resources.
+Intelligent 3rd This service enables 5GZORRO stakeholders to determine Intent-based party resource the most suitable set of 3rd party resources to be used given API Selection a specific set of service requirements and SLAs.
 Intent-based features will be used to allow the interaction with AI-based business agents.
-Intent-based API Network Slicing and Orchestration 5GZORRO aims to offer enhanced Network Slicing and Orchestration services, which exploit the capabilities introduced by the Smart Contracts and Management, Intelligent 3rd party resource Selection and Security and Trust services to enable service provisioning and orchestration on top of the multi-domain environment of 5GZORRO.
-Heterogeneous virtualization technologies (i.e. Virtual Machines (VMs), Containers, etc) will coexist and be used as part of the infrastructure supporting the deployment of the network services.
-This will allow a seamless composition of the resources (i.e. from cloud-based core resources to micro-data centers at smart city IT infrastructures like edge computing at street cabinets or at lampposts).
-Service mesh technologies will be used to provide connectivity between different network service segments.
+Network Slicing 5GZORRO aims to offer enhanced Network Slicing and Intent-based and Orchestration services, which exploit the capabilities APIs, Service Orchestration introduced by the Smart Contracts and Management, Meshes, Data Intelligent 3rd party resource Selection and Security and lakes Trust services to enable service provisioning and orchestration on top of the multi-domain environment of SGZURRU.
+Heterogeneous virtualization technologies (i.e. virtual Machines (VMs), Containers, etc.) will coexist and be deployment of the network convices.
+This will allow a social social sectors and the resources (i.e. from cloud based core resources to micro-data centers at smart city IT infrastructures like edge computing at street cabinets or at lampnosts) Service mesh technologies will be used to provide connectivity between different network service segments.
 The increased network administration complexity introduced by this inter-domain (and heterogeneous) network slicing capabilities will be addressed with the usage of inter-domain operation data lakes and zero-touch.
-Operational data lakes will ease the access to inter-domain operation information coming from diverse monitoring sources, which the zero-touch modules will use to support full Al-based automation.
+Operational data lakes will ease the access to inter-domain operation information coming from diverse monitoring sources, which the zero-touch modules will use to support full AI-based automation.
 Furthermore, the Network Slice and Network Service lifecycle management actions will also use automatic VNF license enforcement procedures which will provide support for dynamic service provisioning.
-Intent-based APIs, Service Meshes, Data lakes VNF e-licensing The VNF e-licensing service will allow the establishment of vendor independent license agreements, using different license templates.
-This license agreements will be attached to VNF/NS instances, and will be integrated into the NFV MANO lifecycle workflows to: (i) manage location independent VNFs from 3rd party edge to core datacenter; (ii) Allow instantiation of Network Services using VNFs from several VNF providers.
-Distributed Ledgers
+VNF e-licensing The VNF e-licensing service will allow the establishment of Distributed vendor independent license agreements, using different Ledgers license templates.
+This license agreements will be attached to VNF/NS instances, and will be integrated into the NFV MANO lifecycle workflows to: (i) manage location independent VNFs from 3rd party edge to core datacenter; (ii) Allow instantiation of Network Services using VNFs trom several VNF providers.